instantlinux/docker-tools/k8s/README.md

 _make secrets/keyname_.
 Manage their contents and lifecycle using the _sops_ command.
 This tool also supports cloud key-managers like KMS, but gpg is suitable for bare-metal data center setups.

+### Network and local storage

+Storage management is a mostly-unsolved problem in the container world; indeed there are startup companies raising cash to try to solve this in ways that will be affordable only to big enterprises (a blogger at StorageOS has [this to say](https://medium.com/@saliloquy/storage-is-the-achilles-heel-of-containers-97d0341e8d87)).
+Long before Swarm and Kubernetes came out, I was using LVM snapshots to quickly clone LXC containers, and grew accustomed to the speedy performance of direct-attached SSD storage.
+At a former employer, in order to provide resiliency for database masters, I used [drbd](http://www.drbd.org) to sync volumes at the block level across the network.

+The solutions I present here in this repo are based on those years of experience, and rely only on free open-source tools.
+Kubernetes does not support Docker's local named volumes, so I had to develop a new paradigm when switching from Swarm to Kubernetes.

+* To generate k8s _pv_ objects for each local nodes' volumes (pools and named volumes), invoke _make persistent_ which triggers a script [persistent.sh](https://github.com/instantlinux/docker-tools/tree/master/k8s/scripts).
+* To create the named LUKS-encrypted volumes, mount points and local directories, configure variables for the Ansible role [volumes](https://github.com/instantlinux/docker-tools/tree/master/ansible/roles/volumes) and invoke the playbook [k8s-node.yml](https://github.com/instantlinux/docker-tools/blob/master/ansible/k8s-node.yml).
+* My customized NFS mount points, which are provided to k8s through _pvc_ objects, are defined in [k8s/volumes](https://github.com/instantlinux/docker-tools/tree/master/k8s/volumes).
+* At present, k8s only supports NFS v3 protocol--which means it's a single point of failure--and it doesn't yet support CIFS.
+It's unfortunate that I need to use NFS at all; if you can avoid it, do so wherever possible--the kubelet will go unstable if the NFS server's mount points ever go away.
+* To provide resiliency, I created a [data-sync](https://cloud.docker.com/repository/docker/instantlinux/data-sync) container and [kubernetes.yaml](https://github.com/instantlinux/docker-tools/blob/master/images/data-sync/kubernetes.yaml) deployment to keep multiple copies of a local storage volume in sync.
+These volumes currently have to be mounted using hostPath (not 100% secure) by the application containers.
+* The k8s _statefulset_ resource can attach local named volumes or assign them from a pool; it's designed for clustered applications that can run multiple instances in parallel, each with its own data storage
+* The k8s _deployment_ resource can attach to a hostPath or NFS mount point; this resource type is preferred for non-clustered applications that run as a single instance within your k8s cluster

+I've tried several different approaches to keeping volumes in sync; the most popular alternative is GlusterFS but my own experience with that included poor performance on volumes with more than about 10,000 files, difficult recovery in split-brain network failures, and sporadic undetected loss of sync.
+All those tools (drbd included) are hugely complex to understand/administer.
+The [unison](https://www.cis.upenn.edu/~bcpierce/unison/) tool is as easy to understand as _rsync_ and has never had any failures in my years of use.
+The main catch with unison is that you need to identify and exclude files that are constantly being written to by your application, and/or create a script to quiesce the application during sync operations.

+Explore this repo for several different approaches to data backups.
+Duplicati is the main off-the-shelf tool that I've found as an alternative to CrashPlan for Home, though it's got one major achille's heel (metadata indexing) it's better than any other no-cost Linux tool.
+My [secondshot](https://github.com/instantlinux/secondshot)_ tool adds metadata-indexing and monitoring to the _rsnapshot_ method.

 ### Additional notes